gradle/gradle/subprojects/docs/src/docs/release/notes.md

 >
 > Thanks, Marcin: I'm sure many Gradle users will appreciate your contribution.

-### Jacoco Code Coverage Plugin
+### JaCoCo Code Coverage Plugin
-Gradle now ships with a Jacoco plugin to generate code coverage reports.
+Gradle now ships with a JaCoCo plugin to generate code coverage reports.
 JaCoCo is a free code coverage library for Java.

-To gather code coverage information for your java project, just apply the jacoco plugin:
+To gather code coverage information for your java project, just apply the JaCoCo plugin:

     apply plugin:'jacoco'